pergola-fpga/pergola/README.md

 Feel free to submit a PR, create an issue.

-Discussion happens on $TBD.
-You can ping [@kbeckmann](https://twitter.com/kbeckmann) on Twitter until this is sorted out.
+Discussion happens on [Gitter](https://gitter.im/pergola-fpga/Lobby) for the time being.
+You can also ping [@kbeckmann](https://twitter.com/kbeckmann) on Twitter.